 Remember you don’t need to give any details that identify you during the call at any time, if you do not wish to.

 Freephone numbers do not usually appear on itemised telephone bills.
-Please note that if someone else uses the last number redial function on your telephone after you have spoken to us, this will dial us again.
-We recommend that you find somewhere quiet and private to call from if you want to discuss personal matters in depth.
+But if someone else uses the last number redial function on your telephone after you have spoken to us, this will dial us again.
+It is a good idea to find somewhere quiet and private to call from if you want to talk about something difficult or personal.

-For further information on confidentiality and Data Protection please see our privacy notices.
+For more information on confidentiality and data protection please see our privacy notices.

 GamCare operates a zero-tolerance policy with regards to the abuse and harassment of our employees.
 The continued use of inappropriate words or behaviour causing distress and/or constituting harassment will result in you being blocked from accessing our Helpline services, and if appropriate, your details being passed on to the appropriate authority.